Home warranty insurance

 Checking for insurance cover

-If you have signed a contract for residential construction work, we send you a Certificate of Insurance before the work begins.
+If you have signed a contract for residential construction work, we send you a notice of cover, which provides details of the work, the builder and the premium paid.
+You should get this before the work begins.

 To check, contact us with the property details (e.g. address, lot and plan number).